Submit a Sample

 1. Once collected, make sure the milk sample stays cold or frozen.
 If it is frozen, please mention this on the submission form.

 2. Make sure the cover to the milk vial is secured shut so it won’t open while shipping.
 Snap caps are usually fine if well-shut.
-If using a screw cap, apply tape around the lid after firmly closing it.
+If using a screw cap, apply tape around the lid after it is firmly closed.

 4. Seal all samples into a large Ziploc bag.